 Consumer protection laws forbid unfair or deceptive trade practices such as false advertising, phony guarantees and defective goods or services.

 Domestic violence includes select crimes committed by a current or former household or family member of the victim.
 Below are select resources focusing on the issue of domestic violence.

 Employment discrimination prevents Marylanders guaranteed equal opportunity in receiving employment and in all labor management-union relations regardless of race, color, religion, ancestry or national origin, sex, age, marital status, sexual orientation, gender identity, disability, or genetic information.

 Expungement removes information about a case from court and law enforcement records.
 Different types of records have different removal procedures.

 Foreclosure is the process of a lender taking possession of a property when the borrower fails to make loan payments.
-Below are select resources focusing on the issue of foreclosure.
+Select the Foreclosure link above for access to select resources focusing on the issue of foreclosure.

 Landlord/tenant law focuses on the respective right and obligations of renters and residential property owners.

 Mutual consent is a “no fault” ground for absolute divorce.
 A court may grant an absolute divorce on the ground of mutual consent, without a waiting period, if certain requirements are met.
 Below are select resources focusing on the issue of mutual consent divorce.